TomBrown1965/haldar/README.md

-# Initial repository foe some personal json files.
+# Initial repository for some personal json files.